 Before I start with the review, there is a technical detail I must clarify.
 The regular Mira was launched in 1989 whereas Daihatsu launched the visually similar looking car with the badge of Mira ES in 2011.
-At that time, the Mira ES was announced with a start-stop technology.
-Regular Daihatsu Mira is in its 8th generation but the Daihatsu Mira ES is only in its 2nd generation.
+The first Mira ES was announced with a start-stop technology, which was arguably the biggest difference between the two models at the time.
+However, regular Daihatsu Mira is in its 8th generation but the Daihatsu Mira ES is only in its 2nd generation.
 Now let’s begin.

 Overall you will notice how radically changed the exterior of this new generation Daihatsu Mira is. new generation car has much more sharper and angular lines compared to the previous generations.

 The car is 3395mm long,1475mm wide, and 1500mm tall.
 The wheelbase measures at 2455mm.
 This car weighs just 670kg.
 That is quite a weight loss even for a Kei car.

 Looking at the front of the car you will notice those sharp cuts and angular lines.
 It looks like one of the Transformers with all those angry lines.
 It looks like that Bumblebee has chosen a new identity.
 Those extending air splitters at the bottom of the front bumper give it an aggressive and sporty look.
 Being the top of the line variant you get the special headlights that are split in the middle.

 Like the front, the back has also sharp lines and cut.
 One odd thing at the rear was the missing rear wiper.
 It has become a pretty normal feature in almost all Japanese hatchbacks but was missing in this car.

 One very shocking revelation was how lightweight the body parts like doors, bonnet, and back lid of this car were.
 They almost felt flimsy.
 And I guess those light body panels has led to the light weight of this vehicle.